 On our new 140 acre farm outside of Amery, Wisconsin, we have a very scenic and diverse mixture of tillable land, pasture, woods, a pond and a stream running through it all!

-Our new farm is home to pasture-raised Berkshire/Duroc Heritage hogs, a small herd of Scottish Highland cattle and making a comeback in 2020, pastured chickens for meat!
+Our farm is home to pasture-raised Berkshire/Duroc Heritage hogs, a small herd of Scottish Highland cattle and making a comeback in 2020, pastured chickens for meat!
 These animals help us to improve our soil through their manure as well as rooting and pecking the ground we have them on.
 They love to eat quack grass and our veggie scraps!
-We keep our chickens rotating fields which help aerate and fertilize the soil.
 We value this composting cycle that keeps our inputs lower and helps keep our pigs and chickens fed.

 Methods and challenges of running our farm

 An important focus (and frustration) on a vegetable farm, are weeds.
-Our way of managing weeds includes a combination of hand tools, stale bedding, flame weeding, tractor cultivatin, straw and plastic mulch.
-As an organic farmer, it is our ultimate goal to stay on top of the weeds, but in the heat of the summer, so much growth happens every day that you can almost see them moving, reaching.
+Our way of managing weeds includes a combination of hand tools, stale bedding, flame weeding, tractor cultivating, straw and plastic mulch.
+As organic farmers, it is our ultimate goal to stay on top of the weeds, but in the heat of the summer, so much growth happens every day that you can almost see them moving, reaching.
 As Kristen Kimball so aptly says in The Dirty Life, “Farmers toil.
 Nature Laughs.
 Farmers weep.”